 A parent's perspective on Gordonstoun

-Interview with former student and parent Tessa Lumley
+Interview with parent Tessa Lumley

 - First of all, can you give us your parent’s perspective on Gordonstoun.

 I loved the location of the school, the chance for my children to grow up in a such a beautiful environment and so close to the sea, after early childhood in London.
 I was very keen on them having as many experiences as possible at school and was thrilled with the idea of expeditions and sail training, with them having experiences I could not provide them, of them climbing mountains and also being expected to help other people.
 The element of service in the community is really valuable.
 Considering the wellbeing of others is not necessarily the top priority of a teenager but it is definitely good for them for that reason!
 The result in both my daughters – who are very different – was immediate, they have more of a sense of what they are capable of now.
-Neither enjoyed camping or walking with a full backpack through the Scottish highlands at first, but both now know that they are capable of it, that is is actually quite fun - and they’re not frightened to try new things as a result.
+Neither enjoyed camping or walking with a full backpack through the Scottish Highlands at first, but both now know that they are capable of it, that is actually quite fun - and they’re not frightened to try new things as a result.
 So they have a much clearer sense of what they are capable of.
 They have also, through trying new things, discovered new talents – one daughter is a drummer in the Pipe Band, the other can now play three musical instruments, they have competed in different sports all over Scotland, they have taken the stage and they have both held positions of responsibility.
 I do not believe they would have achieved the breadth of these experiences anywhere else.
 And all in a nurturing and good humoured environment.
 I also think there is a correlation between these experiences and their successes in the classroom, which have been consistent.
 They do well because they understand that they can.

 They have also made good friends from all over the world.
 Going to school with other young people from every part of the world, and every social and cultural background is an absolute gift.
 It gives them a sense of real global citizenship, perspective and understanding - which is invaluable.